zubinchopra/portaldocs/portal-sdk/generated/top-portalfx-forms.md

 <a name="developing-forms-working-with-edit-scopes"></a>
 ## Working with Edit Scopes

+**NOTE**:  EditScopes are becoming obsolete.
+It is recommended that extensions be developed without edit scopes, as specified in [portalfx-editscopeless-forms.md](portalfx-editscopeless-forms.md).

 Edit scopes provide a standard way of managing edits over a collection of input fields, blades, and extensions.
 They provide many common functions that would otherwise be difficult to orchestrate, like the following:

   * Track changes in field values across a form